stanams/CodeHunt/README.md

 - [ ] Comment on a product
 - [ ] View product list
 - [ ] View product page
-- [ ] Follow/be followed by other users
-- [ ] Search for products by name/tag

 ## Design Docs
 * [View Wireframes][views]